 Hi.
 I’m Red Lentil Dal, but feel free to call me Masoor.
-I’m taking over Ashley‘s blog post today because frankly, I don’t trust her to do me justice.
-She thinks the only thing interesting about me is the fact that I taste good. 🙄To be quite honest, as a lentil, I feel a bit misunderstood and I’d like to take this opp to tell you about the real me.
+I’m taking over Ashley’s blog post today because, frankly, I don’t trust her to do me justice.
+She thinks the only thing interesting about me is the fact that I taste good. 🙄To be quite honest, as a lentil, I feel a bit misunderstood, and I’d like to take this opportunity to tell you about the real me.

 I know what you’re thinking.
 But Masoor, you’re so popular.
 You’re everywhere!
 You’re in every grocery store.
 Everyone LOVES you.

-Everyone thinks of me as this mild, sweet lentil and I have this rep for turning to mush under any type of pressure.
-But I mean, it’s not my fault – I’m a sensitive dude.
-A quality to be admired.
+Everyone thinks of me as this mild, sweet lentil, and I have this reputation for turning to mush under any type of pressure.
+But I mean, it’s not my fault – I’m a sensitive dude—a quality to be admired.
 Also, I’m low maintenance.
 You don’t need to soak me (unless you want to) – just give me a quick rinse and cook.
-Easy, tasty and filling – what more could you possibly want?
+Easy, tasty, and filling – what more could you possibly want?

 I know I’m a common lentil, but I’m not ordinary, okay?
 I am really, really special.

 Everyone treats me like I’m old news.
 Yes, I’ve been around for a while (my ancestors were around before domestication – like 11000BCE), but I’m not history… I’m historic.
 I mean, I’m mentioned a few times in the Bible… someone (Esau) gave up his birthright (to Jacob) for a bowl of ME (RED lentils).
 Yeah.
 I’m also mentioned in early Sanskrit lit (along with my buddies, ma (urad) and mung – who also deserve more love, in my opinion).